lupyuen/lupyuen.github.io/src/sourdough.md

     [(French Bread Mode is explained on Page 17)](https://www.zojirushi.com/servicesupport/manuals/manual_pdf/bb_hac10.pdf)

-1. Just Before Baking: Score our dough lengthwise with a wet sewing thread.
-(In a sawing motion)

-    Pop any large bubbles.

-    (Otherwise our dough will pop and deflate during baking)

 1. After Baking: Our loaf might get stuck to the Spindle in the Bread Bucket.

     Turn the Spindle a few rounds, via the Bottom Exterior of Bread Bucket.
 (Very hot!)

     Our loaf will plop out from the Bread Bucket.
 Don't shake the Bread Bucket too hard, because the loaf will tear with a circular hole.

-Yep it's 9 hours in total, instead of the normal 5-hour "French Bread" Mode!
-This gives the sourdough plenty of time to rise (7.5 hours), for the extra bubbly floofiness.
+Yep it's 8 hours plus fridge overnight 9 hours, instead of the normal 5-hour "French Bread" Mode!
+This gives the dough plenty of time to rise (12 hours), for the extra bubbly floofiness.

-How warm is the oven?
-For breakfast I toast my bread in the oven at 250 deg C for 5 minutes.
-I wait for the oven to cool a bit, then I move the Bread Bucket inside.

 [(Watch the Video on YouTube)](https://www.youtube.com/shorts/R7GI71rqUc8)